jhegemann/OpenCapsule/README.md

 and `FIT_POISSON` are related to the corresponding quantities of the Mooney-Rivlin elasticity when changing the constitutive law to `CONSTITUTIVE_LAW 2`.
 Likewise, the command line arguments `--compression` and `--poisson` change their meaning.
-When performing the shape fitting with Mooney Rivlin elasticity it may occur, that the dimensionless shape parameter becomes `1` and, thus, the fit does not converge properly.
+When performing the shape fitting with Mooney-Rivlin elasticity it may occur, that the dimensionless shape parameter becomes `1` and, thus, the fit does not converge properly.
 In this case, you should employ the neo-Hookean model by additionally setting `FIT_POISSON 0` and calling